-Jennifer Chambers is a highly accomplished commercial litigator whose practice is focused on officer liability and corporate governance issues.
-She regularly acts for individual directors and boards of multinational and major domestic corporations in connection with high-value disputes and potential liabilities.
-Jennifer has particular experience acting for clients across the financial services and energy and resources sectors.
+Jennifer Chambers is an accomplished commercial litigator whose practice is focused on officer liability and corporate governance issues, including ESG matters.
+She regularly acts for individual directors, executives, and boards of multinational and major domestic corporations in connection with high-value disputes and regulatory investigations and proceedings, including work health and safety matters.
+Jennifer has particular experience in acting for clients across the financial services and energy, mining, and resources industries.

 Prior to Jones Day, Jennifer practiced as a commercial equity barrister for a number of years, appearing at first instance and on appeal throughout Australia's superior courts, including the High Court.
 She is a member of the Corporations Law Committee, Business Law Section of the Law Council of Australia and a graduate of the Australian Institute of Company Directors.

-Throughout her career, Jennifer has provided pro bono legal services to a diverse client base, including Afghan asylum seekers and indigenous youth.
+Jennifer is chair of the Firm's Diversity & Inclusion Working Group for Australia.
+Throughout her career, Jennifer has provided pro bono legal services to a diverse client base.
 She also has served as a director on the board of the Hornsby Ku-ring-gai Women's Shelter.